blazegraph/database/bigdata-perf/yago/README.txt

-This directory contains a setup for loading YAGO into bigdata.
+This directory contains a setup for loading dbpedia into bigdata.

 The files in this directory include: